Gavin T. Murphy keeps a blog on ilovebipolar.com and he looks to Ignatian Spirituality for strength and inspiration.

 When I meditated on taking the side of evil, I saw an inauthentic leader “seated on a throne of fire and smoke, in aspect horrible and terrifying” around the great plain of Babylon.
 I saw Lucifer on a throne on the top of a skyscraper, laughing aloud with hyenas laughing alongside him.
 He called his devils to tempt people throughout the world with riches, honour and pride.
 I imagined the potential for evil inside of me: emotions and impulses that may lead to endless distraction, addiction and despair.
 This appears congruent with how our inner movement toward evil works.
 Later on (SE 335), Ignatius tells us how a negative source touches the soul “sharply, with noise and disturbance, like a drop of water falling onto a stone”.
 My soul was very much disturbed under the standard of evil to such an extent that I felt poisoned with other vices such as envy, jealousy and deceit.

 On the other hand, I imagined an authentic leader “in an area which is lowly, beautiful, and attractive” around the area of Jerusalem.
 I saw Jesus standing among grassy meadows and tranquil streams, and there was a mellow glow from the sun.
-He called his followers to go everywhere with the ‘little flame of love’ so that they may embody spiritual poverty, actual poverty and humility.
+He called his followers to go everywhere with the ‘living flame of love’ so that they may embody spiritual poverty, actual poverty and humility.
 Jesus quenches desires for riches, honour and pride and gives people the inner strength to endure any raised eyebrows and abuse.
 This also appears consistent with Ignatius’s same rule that speaks of a positive source touching the soul “gently, lightly, and sweetly, like a drop of water going into a sponge”.
 My whole being became peaceful in the presence of the Spirit to such a degree that the whole world was alight with a warm glow.